Francisca Moroso

-Francisca Moroso Velasco (born 20 March 1993) is a former Chilean footballer who plays as a forward.
+Francisca Moroso Velasco (born 20 March 1993) is a Chilean footballer who plays as a forward for Unión La Calera.
 She has been a member of the Chile women's national team.

 Club career

 After spending her first years playing in Chile, in 2018, Moroso moved for signing with Spanish team CFF Cáceres.

 On 20 September 2019, Moroso agreed terms with Segunda División team Sporting de Gijón.
-However, on 8 November 2019, the club and the player parted ways due to personal reasons.
+However, on 8 November 2019, the club and the player parted ways for personal reasons.

+Moroso announced that she retired from football through her social media on 25 Oct, 2021.
+In June 2025, she returned to the activity by signing with Unión La Calera.

 International career

 Moroso has represented Chile at the 2010 FIFA U-17 Women's World Cup.
 At senior level, she played the 2013 International Women's Football Tournament of Brasília, the 2014 South American Games and the 2014 Copa América Femenina.

-Retirement

-Moroso announced that she retired from football through her social media on 25 Oct, 2021.